-Surprisingly, 'other' (including unknown) was also very common accounting for approximately 29% of diagnoses.
-This is an important finding - a reminder that the causes of shortness of breath are legion and that careful clinical assessment is required to discern the cause.
+Surprisingly, "other" (including unknown) was also very common accounting for approximately 29% of diagnoses.
+This is an important finding-a reminder that the causes of shortness of breath are legion and that careful clinical assessment is required to discern the cause.

-The finding that most patients are older (more than60% aged >60 years) is not surprising as the chronic conditions associated with dyspnoea including COPD, heart failure and acute coronary syndrome become more common with age.
-Mockel et al. [5] found a very similar age range.
-The high rate of co-morbidity is noteworthy.
-Only 12% of patients did not have a significant co-morbidity.
-That the co-morbidities prominently include cardiac and respiratory chronic illnesses and risk factors for coronary heart disease partly explains why clinicians considered mixed pathology likely in a significant proportion of patients.
+The finding that most patients are older (more than 60% aged > 60 years) is not surprising as the chronic conditions associated with dyspnea including COPD, heart failure, and acute coronary syndrome become more common with age.
+Mockel et al.5 found a very similar age range.
+The high rate of comorbidity is noteworthy.
+Only 12% of patients did not have a significant comorbidity.
+The fact that the comorbidities prominently include cardiac and respiratory chronic illnesses and risk factors for coronary heart disease partly explains why clinicians considered mixed pathology likely in a significant proportion of patients.

-The finding that patients with dyspnoea made up just over 5% of ED caseload is at variance with other reports.
-A study of the US National Hospital Ambulatory Medical Care Survey (NHAMCS) reported that 0.9-3.8% of ED attendances had a major complaint of shortness of breath and that the rate was highest in those aged 65 or older.
-[11].
-In a German study 7.4% (95% CI 7.1-7.7) of presenters to two ED had a main complaint of dyspnoea.[5]
-The differences may be due to how populations in US, Europe and our study cohort use ED and alternative health services.
+The finding that patients with dyspnea made up just over 5% of ED caseload is at variance with other reports.
+A study of the US National Hospital Ambulatory Medical Care Survey (NHAMCS) reported that 0.9%-3.8% of ED attendances had a major complaint of shortness of breath and that the rate was highest in those aged 65 or older.11 In a German study 7.4% (95% CI = 7.1% to 7.7) of presenters to two EDs had a main complaint of dyspnea.5 The differences may be due to how populations in United States, Europe, and our study cohort use ED and alternative health services.
 In Australia and New Zealand, for example, there is universal health cover and access to ED and many family practitioners is free.
-That said, when considered together, these data suggest that in developed countries, dyspnoea accounts for of the order of one in twenty

-ED patients.
-Admission rate was high (64%) which is similar to the proportion reported in a European study.[5]
+That said, when considered together, these data suggest that in developed countries, dyspnea accounts for of the order of one in 20 ED patients.
+Admission rate was high (64%), which is similar to the proportion reported in a European study.5

-The three chronic conditions (heart failure, COPD, asthma and lower respiratory tract infection) accounted for more than 40% of cases.
-This data points to the importance of chronic disease management in reducing exacerbations of these conditions and associated hospital-based treatment.
-Lower respiratory tract infection, cardiac failure and COPD accounted for almost 70% of in-hospital deaths with no deaths reported for asthma.
-This reinforces the high mortality for lower respiratory tract disease, especially in elderly patients with co-morbidity.
-Mortality was lower than reported by Mockel at al. [5] (6% vs. 9.4%) as was the rate of ICU admission (3% vs. 18%).
+The three chronic conditions (heart failure, COPD and asthma) accounted for more than 40% of cases.
+These data point to the importance of chronic disease management in reducing exacerbations of these conditions and associated hospital-based treatment.
+Lower respiratory tract infection, cardiac failure, and COPD accounted for almost 70% of in-hospital deaths with no deaths reported for asthma.
+This reinforces the high mortality for lower respiratory tract disease, especially in elderly patients with comorbidity.
+Mortality was lower than that reported by Mockel at al.5 (6% vs. 9.4%) as was the rate of ICU admission (3% vs. 18%).
 Reasons for these differences are unclear.
-Heterogeneity of diagnoses by age and gender has also been reported from US data [11].
-While the proportion of lower respiratory tract diagnosis was not statistically significant across the age groups, asthma was prominent in the young and decreased with age while COPD and heart failure diagnoses were uncommon in the young and increased with age.
+Heterogeneity of diagnoses by age and sex has also been reported from U.S. data.11 While the proportion of lower respiratory tract diagnosis was not statistically significant across the age groups, asthma was prominent in the young and decreased with age while COPD and heart failure diagnoses were uncommon in the young and increased with age.
 These finding are consistent with the pathology of the conditions.

-The 'other' group, all all individually with low prevalence, contained some interesting findings.

-They were very diverse including allergic reactions, non-respiratory sepsis, non cardiorespiratory fluid congestion for example liver or kidney failure, upper respiratory tract infection and anaemia.
-Mockel et al. [5] also reported septicaemia and renal failure to be uncommon but important causes of dyspnoea.
-This is further reminder of the diversity of causes of dyspnoea and the need for a broad diagnostic net.
+The "other" group, all individually with low prevalence, contained some interesting findings.
+They were very diverse including allergic reactions, nonrespiratory sepsis, noncardiorespiratory fluid congestion for example liver or kidney failure, upper respiratory tract infection, and anemia.
+Mockel et al.5 also reported septicemia and renal failure to be uncommon but important causes of dyspnea.
+This is further reminder of the diversity of causes of dyspnea and the need for a broad diagnostic net.